jedisct1/libsodium-doc/quickstart/README.md

 However, explicitly calling initialization functions are recommended; automatic initialization makes it difficult to safely recover from errors.

+## How to check if a function call succeeded?

+Functions returning an `int` return `0` on success and `-1` to indicate an error.

+Functions returning a pointer return a valid address on success and `NULL` on error.

+Some operations include variants with slightly different algorithms.
+For example, authenticated encryption can be done with XChaCha20-Poly1305 or AES-GCM.
+For consistency and to make high-level wrappers using dynamic dispatch easier to implement, all the variants of a function share the same prototype.

+In the above example, AES-GCM can fail due to message size limits, but XChaCha20 cannot; its limits are only theoretical, so checking the return value for that particular variant would not be strictly necessary.
+We still recommend doing it unconditionally in applications: it is cheap, is good hygiene, and functions can easily be replaced later if necessary.

 ## How do I encrypt data?

 ### One-shot encryption, where everything fits in memory